Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 Before sources are detected in the image, a model of the background is subtracted.
-The image is divided into a grid of background points with a spacing of 400 pixels.
-Superpixels of size $800\times 800$ pixels are used to measure the local background for each background grid point, thus over-sampling the background spatial variations by a factor of 2.
-In the interest of speed, 10,000 randomly selected {\em unmasked} pixels in these regions are sampled to determine the background.
+The image is divided into a grid of background points with a spacing defined by the \ippprog{psphot} recipe values \code{BACKGROUND.XBIN, BACKGROUND.YBIN}, set to 400 pixels for PS1 PV3.
+Superpixels of size \code{BACKGROUND.XSAMPLE, BACKGROUND.YSAMPLE} ($2 \times 2$ for PS1 PV3) times larger than this spacing are used to measure the local background for each background grid point, thus over-sampling the background spatial variations.
+In the interest of speed, a subset of \code{IMSTATS_NPIX} (10,000 for PS1 PV3) randomly selected {\em unmasked} pixels in these regions are used to determine the background.
+The background value for each superpixel is determined by fitting a Gaussian distribution to the histogram of pixels values.

+If the image were empty of stars and only contained flux from a uniform background sky, we would expect the distribution to be Poisson distributed, and in general in a high-enough signal range to be essentially Gaussian.
+We fit a symmetric Gaussian to all histogram bins within 15\% of the peak bin value to determine the mean and standard deviation values for the background.

+If, however, the sky is not empty of stars or other sources, and we have correctly masked the large majority of non-responsive pixels, then we expect the flux distribution of the pixels to be asymmetric with a Gaussian core representing the sky and a tail to the high end representing the pixels with astronomical source flux contributions.
+We would like to determine the mean of the underlying Gaussian without suffering bias from the stellar flux.
+We thus perform a second Gaussian fit using an asymmetric subset of the histogram pixels, fitting those histogram bins which are left of the peak but for which the bin value is greater than 25\% of the peak bin, or right of the peak but only using those bins for whch the bin value is greater than 50\% of the peak bin value.

+If the fit to the asymmetric lower fraction of the curve is less than the symmetric fit, but greater than the above lower-bound of the full symmetric fit, then the lower fraction value is kept as the true mean sky value for this superpixel.

 Bilinear interpolation is used to generate a full-resolution image from the grid of background points, and this image is then subtracted from the science image.
-The background image and the background standard deviation image are kept in memory from which the values of \code{SKY} and \code{SKY_SIGMA} are calculated for each object in the output catalog.
-See also the discussion in \cite{waters2017}.
+The background image and the background standard deviation image are kept in memory from which the values of \code{SKY} and \code{SKY_SIGMA} are calculated for each source in the output catalog.
+For more details of the background subtraction, see the discussion in Section~2.7 of \cite{waters2017}.